Rian-Tan/duck-cipher/README.md

 ![quack quack quack quack quack](./quacks.jpg "quack quack?")

 Duck cipher encrypts your plaintext message into a secure, lightweight (well not really lol) and fun ciphertext.

-> quack!
-> > "Its a feature, not a bug"

-notes:
-- spaces are treated as a character
+QUACK!

 ## Great!
 How do i start using this?